rshield1/rshield1.github.io/_posts/2020-04-09-sinatra_youve_finally_arrived.markdown

 # Using the Corneal gem
 I thought It would be easier to set up my app if I had a way to set up a blueprint of the necessary files for my app.
 Thats where Corneal comes in.
 Corneal is an app generator for Sinatra that sets up your necessary folders, files, and dependencies to get you started with a simple "corneal new APP-NAME."
 Once my files were in place, I added and deleted necessary gems, views, and folders to complete the layout.
 I also set up the github repository and created my first git commit..... -m"first commit"
-# Learning with a others
+# Learning with clean code
 ---------coming soon-------------
+Seperation of concerns.
+Adding that along with comments and meaningful commits allowed me to focus on a sequential system to plan out my code.
 # Incorporating AR and Associations

 In order to primarily connect my app with a database, I have to establish a connection within your environment folder.
 This folder holds the information you will require to run your application.